 - Developing resource lists: These lists were initially developed based on local resource books and directories and were expanded over time based on the experiences of health access workers.

 - Building payer relationships: Program representatives worked with insurance companies to determine coverage options for their clients.
 The program is currently working with the Healthy Indiana Plan to facilitate enrollment of clients.

 - Adopting the Pathways model: The program has adopted the community care coordination outcome measure model Pathways, which uses community health workers to connect at-risk individuals to care via the use of a "pathway" of action steps designed to produce healthy outcomes.
 The program held a kickoff stakeholder meeting in June 2009.
-There are currently five pathways being tracked: Enrollment, Medical Home, Medical Referral, Pregnancy, and Social Services.
+Information provided in January 2014 indicates that there are currently six pathways being tracked: Diabetes, Enrollment, Medical Home, Medical Referral, Pregnancy, and Social Services.

 - Participation in a study: The program participated in a National Institutes of Health study regarding community-based care coordination.